PrefectHQ/prefect/docs/guides/push-work-pools.md

     Provide any other optional information and create your block.

 === "AWS ECS"

     Navigate to the blocks page, click create new block, and select AWS Credentials for the type.

     For use in a push work pool, this block must have the region and cluster name filled out, in addiiton to access key and access key secret.

     Provide any other optional information and create your block.

+=== "Azure Container Instance"

+    Navigate to the blocks page, click create new block, and select Azure Container Instance Credentials for the type.

+    Locate the client ID and tenant ID on your app registration and use the client secret you saved earlier.

+    Provide any other optional information and create your block.